kxvlar/Stat-156-Final-Project/docs/DATA_SOURCES.md

 ## Notes

 - The exact file names may vary in the replication package
-- Some data may be in Stata format (.dta) requiring conversion to CSV/Python format
+- Some data may be in Stata format (.dta) - use R package `haven` to read directly
 - The replication package may include pre-cleaned datasets or raw data requiring extensive cleaning
 - Check the documentation files in the replication package for exact variable names and structure

 ## Data Cleaning Steps

-See `scripts/01_clean_data.py` for the data cleaning pipeline:
+Analysis scripts will be created in `scripts/R/`.
+The data cleaning pipeline should:

 1. Load raw data files
 2. Merge air quality and policy data